 A correctly made merchandising planogram must correspond to the 5 classic principles of merchandising.
 These are sufficiency, visibility, systematics, efficiency, and compatibility.
 Let’s look at each of them individually.

-When you follow the sufficiency principle you need to keep the balance between deficit and overstock of products and react to the slightest fluctuations in demand.
+To stick to the sufficiency principle, you need to keep a balance between deficit and overstock of products and react to the slightest fluctuations in demand.

-↳ Principle of the visible layout.
-Customers are led by their eyes.
-The more visible the product is, the more attractive, appetizing, and appealing it looks, and the more likely the purchase will be made and the buyer will return again.
+Customers follow their eyes.
+The more visible the product is, the more attractive, appetizing, and appealing it looks, the more likely it is that the purchase will be made and that the buyer will return again.
 The customer must see the product clearly from every angle of view.
 When you make a grocery store planogram, sometimes it is important to take into account the angle of view and the attractiveness of each product.

-Do not forget about the connection between the layout and the customer’s view angle.
+Do not forget about the relationship between the layout and the customer's view angle.
 We have written here in more detail about the rule of “hat and eye level.”

 Following the principle of systemic layout, you can create commodity complexes of products from one category, use, brand, or even price category (mass market, luxury, premium).

-↳ The principle of efficient layout involves keeping the balance between expenses and profit.
-The main markers of efficient layout (thus the efficient planogram) are an increase in sale rates along with a decrease in costs for the product, an increase in the turnover of products and customer traffic, a reduction of time spent by the customer on the search of product, etc.
+This involves keeping the balance between expenses and profit.
+The main markers of efficient layout (thus the planogram) are an increase in sale rates along with a decrease in costs for the product, an increase in the turnover of products and customer traffic, a reduction of time spent by the customer on the search of product, etc.

-↳ Principle of compatibility.
-Using this principle when making a planogram will help you avoid violation of commodity neighborhood, as well as spoilage of products and incorrect visual presentation.
+Using this principle when making a planogram will help you avoid breaking up the commodity neighborhood as well as the spoilage of products and incorrect visual presentation.

 Let's take an example from food retail.
 Placing “sorbent” products with a high level of smell and humidity absorbance (e.g., groats sold by weight) in close proximity to “sorbate” products (fruits, vegetables, meat) will lead to a spoiled look and reduced expiration date of the former.

-The planogram of the store/trade equipment is a reflection of the merchandising and marketing strategy based on the main merchandising principles which are applied and customized for the goals and tasks of each concrete retailer.
-When you make a planogram, it is important to take into account two key moments:
+Planograms imply a reflection of the merchandising and marketing strategy based on the main principles that are applied and customized for the goals and tasks of each concrete retailer.
+When you make a planogram, it is important to watch out for two key moments:

-- Planogram is not a static document.
+- Continuous analysis and improvement.
 A showcase planogram is not a scheme that you can create once and use for many years.
-It will not be effective as the demand and customers' behavior change very fast and dynamically, assortment gets out of date and rotten, suppliers introduce new products, etc. On average, retailer changes the layout planogram 3 to 4 times a year at least.
+It will not remain effective as the demand and customers' behavior change very fast and dynamically, assortment gets out of date and rotten, suppliers introduce new products, etc. On average, a retailer changes the layout planogram 3 to 4 times a year at least.
 Experts suggest reviewing and adapting planograms once a month.

-- Store planogramming should be based on general merchandising principles but at the same time reflect goals of concrete trade point which in turn is based on assortment, financial, pricing, and promotional strategy of the company’s development.
+- Consider general merchandising rules.
+Store planogramming should be based on general merchandising principles but at the same time reflect goals of concrete trade point which in turn is based on assortment, financial, pricing, and promotional strategy of the company's development.
 Every retailer should understand which product categories and SKUs are the target ones in their assortment and which products should be on top positions in layout, playing the role of sales engines.
-This data about products can be received by analyzing the consumer demand and sale rates from previous periods or in real-time.
-We explained how to do it here.
+This data about products can be received by analyzing the consumer demand and sale rates from previous periods or in real time.
+More on that here.

 As soon as the retailer sets and realizes the goals for sales and promotion of their products, you can start the first stage of planogram creation.